 Research and Creative InterestsRace, Gender, Journalism, Digital Media, Social Media, Framing, Visual Communication, Social Movements, Media Images, Disability,

 Danielle Kilgo (Ph.D., University of Texas at Austin) is an assistant professor of journalism at The Media School.
 Her research focuses on race, gender and disability issues in visual and digital communication.
 Currently, she concentrates on the international media coverage of social movements, particularly recent protests against violence and racism in the United States.
 Kilgo has studied the influence of framing on audience interpretation, the affective responses to photographs, and the news redistribution practices of social media users.
-Her work appears in academic journals such as the Journal of Communication, Journalism, Mass Communication & Society, Health Communication, and the International Journal of Communication.
+Her work appears in academic journals such as the Journal of Communication, Journalism, Journalism Practice, Digital Journalism, Mass Communication & Society, Health Communication, and the International Journal of Communication.
 She currently teaches Visual Communication, Graphic Design, and Social Media Movements.
+She serves as the advisor for the Indiana University Student Chapter of the National Association for Black Journalists.
 Kilgo has previously instructed courses related to photography, entrepreneurial journalism, and international reporting.
 Previously, Kilgo worked as a photojournalist and public relations professional.

 Recent Selected Publications